Have you ever wondered what is the average foreign language salary or how much does a language expert earns in India and elsewhere?

 - Travel & Tourism — Tour Guide, Attendant to hotels, holiday consultant, etc.

-- Travelling — Transport officer, Cruise Ship Jobs, logistics, Flight steward or Air hostess, Pilots, and more.
+- Traveling — Transport officer, Cruise Ship Jobs, logistics, Flight steward or Air hostess, Pilots, and more.

 - IT professionals and personnel for IT Enabled services in MNCs organization.

-- Public relation (PR) officer and working in an advertisement firm.
+- Public relations (PR) officer and working in an advertisement firm.

-- Writing — Content writer, Travel writer, Editor, and Bloggers.
+- Writing — Content copywriter, Travel writer, Editor, and Bloggers.